FrontSide/dart/README.md

 It will tell you the next few trains, their destination, departure time, and when you should leave your current location to catch them.

+Note that the Google API only works with your own API Key!

 ## Help
 ```
 $ ./dart.py --help